georgefst/lifx-lan/README.md

 Bindings to the LIFX LAN API.

+Currently very basic:
+- Only supports setting power and colour.
-Currently very basic.
-No error-handling, for example - we assume all UDP messages will send successfully.
+- No error-handling - we assume all UDP messages will send successfully.